 description that referenced CME-151 was

+also provided.
 Norman is a founding member of the CME

 Editorial Board and the CME